SandwichMan5/suika3/README.md

 ## Introduction

-Suika3 is a production-grade visual novel engine specifically engineered for commercial mobile app development, maintained by the `Suika3 Community`, led by Awe Morris.
+Suika3 is a production-grade visual novel engine specifically engineered for commercial mobile app development, developed by Awe Morris with the Suika3 Community.

 Games made with Suika3 are powered by `NovelML 3.0` and `SuikaScript 3.0`.